fedor-ryzhenkov-main/Roll-to-Help/DEPLOYMENT.md

 - Select the "Web Service" type for your app
 - Choose the Node.js runtime
 - Set the build command to: `npm run prepare-deploy`
-- Set the run command to: `npm start`
+- Set the run command to: `npm run start:prod`
-- Choose an appropriate plan (Starter or Basic tier should be sufficient)
+- Choose an appropriate plan (Basic tier is recommended for the combined app and bot)

 #### Environment Variables
 Add the following environment variables:
 - `DATABASE_URL`: Your PostgreSQL connection string (you'll get this in step 4)
+- `TELEGRAM_BOT_TOKEN`: Your Telegram bot token from BotFather
 - `NEXTAUTH_SECRET`: Generate a secure random string (use `openssl rand -base64 32`)
 - `NEXTAUTH_URL`: The URL of your deployed app (e.g., `https://your-app-name.ondigitalocean.app`)
+- `NEXT_PUBLIC_APP_URL`: Same as NEXTAUTH_URL, used by the bot for verification links
 - `NODE_ENV`: Set to `production`

 ### 4. Add a Database